britive/terraform-provider-britive/docs/resources/resource_manager_resource_label.md

 * `internal` - Indicates if the label is internal to Britive.
 * `values.value_id` - The unique identifier for each label value.
-* `values.created_by` - The user ID who created the label value.
-* `values.updated_by` - The user ID who last updated the label value.
-* `values.created_on` - The timestamp when the label value was created.
-* `values.updated_on` - The timestamp when the label value was last updated.

 ## Import